 Defendants who violate (fail to comply) with conditions of deferred adjudication face consequences ranging from a modification of their terms to conviction and incarceration.

 Defendants are entitled to a hearing in front of a judge (and in some states court-appointed counsel) when a probation officer or a district attorney alleges a violation of deferred adjudication.
 The burden is on the prosecution to prove the violation by a preponderance of the evidence (more likely than not) standard.

 If the judge finds (or the defendant admits) a violation, the judge can modify the conditions of deferred adjudication or revoke it.
 If deferred adjudication is revoked, the case stands as it did the moment after the defendant plead guilty.
-Defendants can’t change their mind and decide to go to trial at this point; instead, the judge finds them guilty based on their guilty pleas and sentences them up to the maximum possible punishment for their offenses.
+Defendants can't change their minds and decide to go to trial at this point; instead, the judge finds them guilty based on their guilty pleas and sentences them up to the maximum possible punishment for their offenses.

 Immigrants (whether with a visa, green card, or no status at all) should carefully consider accepting deferred adjudication if deferment requires an initial guilty plea, as many do.
-Deportation can be triggered under federal immigration law by virtue of the initial guilty plea alone, irrespective of the defendant’s successful completion of deferred adjudication.
-Pre-plea diversion (deferred prosecution) typically won’t count as a conviction for immigration purposes.
-If the case is dismissed by the prosecution or won at trial (verdict of acquittal), the defendant would also avoid immigration consequences.
+Deportation can be triggered under federal immigration law by virtue of the initial guilty plea alone, irrespective of the defendant's successful completion of deferred adjudication.
+Pre-plea diversion (deferred prosecution) typically won't count as a conviction for immigration purposes.
+If the case is dismissed by the prosecution or won at trial (a verdict of acquittal), the defendant would also avoid immigration consequences.